vzhou842/victorzhou.com/content/posts/2019-02-22-properly-size-images.md

 ![](/media/image-sizing-post/clouds-inspected.png)

-Only 595 x 350 (or 1190 x 700 on Retina displays) of the original image is visible, so the rest could just be cropped out.
+Only 595 x 350 (or 1190 x 700 on Retina displays) of the original image is visible, so the rest can just be cropped out.
 Even on a Retina display, **82%** of the original image goes unused.

 <style>
   .clouds-image {